 • Convergent bands are situated in the northeast and northwest quadrants relative to the low pressure center.

-• Parallel-moving bands do not converge and do not move relative to the
+Parallel-moving bands do not converge and do not move much relative to

 • Parallel-moving bands generally occur to the northwest of the low center.